 november 2013 / september 2014

-“Gold is not up in the clouds, but down in the earth we tread”.
+“Gold does not lie in the clouds, but in the earth trampled by feet”.

 (Father Giovanni Maria Vannucci)